fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 ## Introduction <a name = "introduction" />
 Events over the course of the last decade and most dramatically over the last 6 months have shown just how vulnerable our democratic institutions have become.
 Principles we thought reliable are shifting under our feet and melting away like polar ice.
 Institutions we relied on to support economic stability, education, workers' rights, and environmental protection are being undermined.
 In short, national and often state governments are tending to work against the interests of the people they are supposed to represent, leaving us to feel isolated and/or under siege.
 Things seem out of whack.

  Right now people are energized in resistance.
 They want to do something to promote their vision of a just society.
+The greatest energy is emerging in the grass roots structures.

-It has become clear, though, that neither of the two parties is capable of nurturing this kind of energy.
-In fact, they have fairly often proven themselves more of a hindrance
+  It has become clear that neither of the two parties is capable of nurturing this kind of energy.
+In fact, they have fairly often proven themselves more of a hindrance.
 And while the issue-focused national and state efforts such as ACLU and Planned Parenthood are important allies, they are not by themselves sufficient.
 The issues demanding engagement are too varied for any single group.
 More importantly they do not provide the necessary forum to organize and coordinate local responses.
 They cannot replace the need for effective grass roots organizing.

-Many are turning to volunteer groups such as those founded on the Indivisible Guide, and those inspired by Michael Moore's 5 things.
+Many are turning to volunteer groups such as those founded on the Indivisible Guide.
 These new efforts continue the pattern of grassroots activism modeled by Black Lives Matter among others.
 But these most recent efforts lack much coordination and coherence.
 Energy is dissipated by bad scheduling and contradictory messaging.
 How can they be sustainable unless they can effectively channel their energy.

 What we need is a networked model for grassroots organizing.

-Individual activists benefit from working within a home group, a group that is small enough to truly reflect the interests of its members and to nurture leadership.
-It serves as a forum for each member to engage.
+Individual activists benefit from working within a home group, a group that is small enough to reflect the interests of its members and to nurture leadership.
+The home group serves as a forum for each member to engage.
 It must provide members with the ability to track events, to initiate actions and to contribute to ongoing efforts.
-It must be able to network with other allied groups to coordinate messaging and events and to provide a larger talent pool.
+And, very importantly, It must be able to network with other allied groups to coordinate messaging and events and to provide a larger talent pool.

-The individual activist must be able to network within and beyond the home group, to engage with other groups according to specific interests: to be able aggregate events and news feed from those organizations and to track and participate in upcoming campaigns.
+The individual activist must be able to engage within and beyond the home group according to specific interests: to launch campaigns and participate in events from within the home groups and to track campaigns and events taking place elsewhere.

-When it comes to working with the larger, more expensive efforts, the networked home group could play a role in funding them so that they need not compete with grass roots but to draw from that energy.
+When it comes to working with the larger, more expensive efforts, the networked home group could play a role in funding them so that they need not compete with grass roots groups but draw from their energy.

-This document argues that volunteer-based, well networked grassroots organizations are our best chance for correcting the problems we face.
+This document argues that volunteer-based, well networked grassroots groups are our best chance for correcting the problems we face.
 It presents the capabilities we think are essential for success.
-It then goes on to sketch out the architecture, entity model and APIs to promote interoperability and optimal user control.
+It  goes on to sketch out the architecture, entity model and APIs to promote interoperability and optimal user control.
+And it then it explores possible IT approaches to facilitate the growth of a robust grassroots ecosystem.

-In addition for arguing the case for well-networked grassroots groups, we explore capabilities needed and possible IT approaches to facilitating its growth.

 ## What's keeping us down? <a name = "failures_of_top_down" />
-Progressive organizations have not kept pace with cultural and structural changes in our country.
+Progressive organizations, at least in the USA, have not kept pace with cultural and structural changes.
+The reasons should be well understood by now.

-The shift to online interaction has loosened civic bonds.
+The changes to the economy and to common forms of social interaction have loosened civic bonds.
 *   Trade unions have been weakened and are often not sufficiently representative
 *   Religious institutions, taken as a whole, do not offer a coherent moral narrative
 *   The traditional two parties will probably continue to dominate our electoral process, but they have largely failed to produce candidates who truly represent the interests of the people.
 In fact, the two party system consistently tends to impede rather than foster progressive change
 *   Individuals no longer have a common fund of reliable, useful information.
 Important information is too often lost amidst the spinning and pontificating.

-This often leaves individuals or stand-alone groups working for democratic change fighting in isolation with scarce resources against fabulously well-endowed superPACs and national parties.
+So, individuals or stand-alone groups working for democratic change fight in isolation with scarce resources against fabulously well-endowed superPACs and national parties.
 At the risk of oversimplification, the grass roots is in a battle with the oligarchy for the soul of the country.

+Despite all the talk about the "netroots", modern web capabilities have left grassroots groups stranded.
 The internet is less open these days, but it still offers a solution, and grass roots groups have yet to make good use of it.

-Despite all the talk of netroots, modern web capabilities have left grassroots groups stranded.
 Resistance movements are working with Facebook, Twitter, Google groups, small sites and independently maintained email lists.
 These are useful but insufficient.
-They lack any real infrastructure for inter-organizational collaboration, and facilities available for the individual to assemble resources are themselves scattered among many calendars, many URLs, and many messages in the inbox.
-The signal-to-noise ratio is quite low.
+They lack any real infrastructure for inter-organizational collaboration.
+Facilities available for the individual to assemble resources are themselves scattered among many calendars, many URLs, and many messages in the inbox.

-The world has moved on to dynamic, user-centered, mobile-friendly apps, and  The work to develop these is often beyond the scope of groups depending on volunteer support.
-This leaves grass roots groups at a disadvantage.
-They must either pony up for hosted capabilities or rely on donated IT time, the latter tending to lead to one-off, poorly maintained solutions.
+The world has moved on to dynamic, user-centered, mobile-friendly apps.
+But the work to develop these is often beyond the scope of groups depending on volunteer support, which leaves grass roots groups at a disadvantage.
+They must either pony up for hosted capabilities which can be too expensive or rely on donated IT time which often leads to one-off, poorly maintained solutions.

-Then, there is the issue of big data analytics, which the oligarchy has effectively deployed for their own, often unsavory, purposes.
-It would be wonderful if grass roots groups could develop this capability for more democratic purposes.
-Unfortunately, It is totally out of reach of small, mostly volunteer, un-networked groups.
+Then there is the issue of big data analytics, which the oligarchy has effectively deployed for their own, often unsavory uses.
+It would be wonderful if grass roots groups could develop this capability for more democratic goals.
+Unfortunately, that is totally out of reach for small, mostly volunteer, non-networked groups.

-Finally, we are still suffering under the fallacy of scarce resources.
-It is wrong for progressive groups to compete for email addresses and dollars.
+Finally, the progressive efforts compromise their own usefulness by competing with other such groups for the attention, email addresses, and dollars of the activist.
 Doing so undermines grass roots activism.
-Rather than competing, groups should be offering mutual support.
 Consider this knock-knock story:

 *   Tuesday: Knock, knock. _Do you care about clean lakes?
 Would you sign this petition to address pesticide runoff.
 Could you please donate $20, $50, $80 to save the Lakes?_
 *   Wednesday: Knock, knock: _Do you care about the honeybees?
 Would you sign this petition to control the use of these chemicals.
 Could you please donate $20, $50, $80 to save the bees?_